defvol/Paparazzo.js/README.md

 Upcoming features
 -
-* Websockets implementation to get more fps
+* Websockets implementation to get more FPS

 Tested with
 -